AhmedSayed97/Ahmed-s-Portfolio/README.md

 I worked on this project to show my skills in data analysis using Excel.

-* I got the data from kaggle's datasets.
+* I got the data from Kaggle's datasets.
-* Started the project by cleaning the data (checked if there are any duplicate values or missing values) no duplicates or missing values were found.
+* Started the project by cleaning the data (checked if there were any duplicate values or missing values) no duplicates or missing values were found.
-* Inserted the data into pivot tables, then inserted **pivotcharts** to visualize the data.
+* Inserted the data into pivot tables, then inserted **pivot charts** to visualize the data.
 * Inserted **pivotcharts** into a Dashboard.

 ## Overview of the Dashboard ![](https://github.com/AhmedSayed97/Ahmed-s-Portfolio/blob/main/pictures/2023-11-19.png)